 - A lower monthly payment means you will lower your debt-to-income ratio, which can help you qualify for other financial products such as a personal loan, mortgage or auto loan

-- You can choose either a fixed rate student loan or variable rate student loan
+- Choose either a fixed rate student loan or variable rate student loan

-- You can lower your monthly payment, which means you could have extra money for other life expenses
+- Lower your monthly payment, which means you could have extra money for other life expenses

 You can check your interest rate for free in just two minutes from these top-rated lenders.